ethanrenrut/STOR390hw/README.md

 # hw2
-a repo meant to host hw 2 of moral machine learning
+a repo meant to host hw for moral machine learning